checkeverything.ch

 Federal Statistical Office (FSO) crime surveys consistently indicate that stalking is far more prevalent than reported cases suggest.
 A significant share of adults in Switzerland experience some form of stalking during their lifetime.
 Perpetrators are frequently not strangers: in most documented cases the victim knew the harasser personally, often as a former partner.
 Reporting rates remained historically low because the legal framework offered no straightforward path to prosecution.

-These figures underscore why the legal change matters.
-Many victims did not see a viable path to justice under the old framework.
+Many victims simply did not see a viable path to justice under the old framework, which is part of why the reform took so long to land.

 What the Old Law Looked Like